cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 >
 > Impact: App will crash, published `protector.php` config files will no longer work

+The `protector.php` config file has been split into multiple files.
 Config keys have been renamed or removed.
-If you have previously published the config file, you need to re-publish it and adjust the configuration accordingly.
+If you have previously published the config file, you need to re-publish and adjust the configuration files accordingly.

 | Old                                      | New                                          |
 |------------------------------------------|----------------------------------------------|